-People have a window of time surrounding their impending death where their Spirit can leave their physical body and cross into the Light.
+People have a window of time surrounding their death where their Spirit can leave their physical body and cross into the Light.

 Some people leave their bodies in the moments before their physical death, before they feel any pain at all.
 Rather than experiencing first-hand the trauma of dying - they watch what happens as an observer on the sidelines.
-I have seen this happen in car accidents on the highway.

 Some people leave their bodies the instant their physical body ceases to operate.
 Meaning, at the exact time of physical death, the spirit leaves the body and crosses-over.

 Most people leave their body and depart Earth for the Light, somewhere between 24-hours and 10-days after their physical body has ceased to operate.

 When they're ready, the person simply walks into the Light that hovers nearby them.

 Almost like a train door that remains open at the station for some time before the train actually departs, this light window then closes once the soul enters it.